abenkhadra/quarto/README.md

-# quartz-synthesizer
+# Quarto

-A library and an example MS Visual Studio project developed in F#.
-The library is developed for synthesizing modules written in the synchronous language Quartz to actors in SysteMoC.
+An F# library and an example VS project developed for synthesizing modules written in the synchronous language Quartz to actors in SysteMoC.
 SysteMoC is a SystemC based actor oriented modeling library.

 Quartz is an experimental synchronous language developed by the Embedded Systems Group, Technical University of Kaiserslautern.
 Quartz is part of the [Averest framework](http://www.averest.org/)  for formal model-based design of embdded systems.
 [SysteMoC](https://www12.informatik.uni-erlangen.de/research/scd/systemoc.phphttps://www12.informatik.uni-erlangen.de/research/scd/systemoc.php) is a SystemC based library for actor-oriented modeling, its developed by the Hardware-Software-Codesign group, University of Erlangen.